NEARMI/Bd_CMR/stan_current/stan_readme.txt

 	-- ^^ with expanded gamma regression for imputed lengths.
 	-- Leaving this and the above in stan dev for now because the length model hasn't been adequately debugged yet

+CMR_single_population_gl_mm.stan
+	-- Above but with model-matrix style instead of index-style for categorical covariates

 CMR_single_population_mehg_gl.stan
 	-- Single population with individual-level MeHg imputation and expanded Gamma length imputation -- Still need to debug the length imputation aspect

+CMR_single_population_nl.stan
+	-- Potential use for a model without length for populations where no length was measured

 MULTIPLE POPULATIONS